gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/swiftservestaticwebsite/index.en.md

 ### Make the container publically readable

-Next, we must ensure that the container is publically readable.
+Next, you must ensure that the container is publically readable.
 You can learn more about securing containers and setting bucket policies [here](/optimist/storage/s3_documentation/security/):

 ```bash
 swift post -r '.r:*' example-webpage